 Verify Installation

-After installing a group, verify the key packages are available by checking their versions.
+After installing a group, verify a representative package or command from that group.
 For Development Tools, confirm Git is accessible:

 git --version

-For the C Development Tools and Libraries group, verify GCC is available:
+For the C Development Tools and Libraries group, install the group by ID and then verify GCC:

 You can also confirm the group shows as installed: